VincentPhan3004/vincentphan/content/authors/admin/_index.md

     institution: University of Groningen, Netherlands
     year:
   - course: Association of the Society of Actuaries Certificate
-    institution: The Society of Actuaries
+    institution: The Society of Actuaries, USA.
     year:
   - course: Bacherlor in Mathematics and Computer Sciences
     institution: The University of Sciences, Vietnam